Latest Blog Posts

 Start your engines

 • Focus, grasshopper: When you’re ready to start speed-cleaning, focus on the task at hand by putting down the phone and turning off the television.
-If you can’t stand the silence or need motivation, tune into your favorite radio station or kick up your most energetic iPod playlist.
+If you can’t stand the silence or need motivation, tune into your favourite radio station or kick up your most energetic iPod playlist.

 • Skip the little things: Give yourself permission to ignore tedious, time-consuming tasks that don’t need to be performed daily.
 Extend tasks like dusting off knick-knacks, scouring spice racks, rearranging shelves, and wiping down window treatments to once a month.